symfony/symfony/UPGRADE-4.0.md

 DependencyInjection
 -------------------

+ * Autowiring service auto-registration is not supported anymore.
+   Explicitely inject your dependencies or create services whose ids are their fully-qualified class name.

  * Autowiring services based on the types they implement is not supported anymore.
 Rename (or alias) your services to their FQCN id to make them autowirable.

  * `_defaults` and `_instanceof` are now reserved service names in Yaml configurations.
 Please rename any services with that names.